Backstepping Mean-Field Density Control for Large-Scale Heterogeneous Nonlinear Stochastic Systems: Density control of mobile robots

 All the states are assumed to be available to the controller.

-In the density control problem, we are interested in the density of only $\{x^i:=[x_1^i~x_2^i]^T\}$, the positions of the robots.
+In the density control problem, we are only interested in the density of the positions $\{x^i:=[x_1^i~x_2^i]^T\}$.
 So $\theta^i$ will be treated as known parameters.
 Let $u^i$ be an auxiliary input.
-By applying the nonlinear feedback \cite{fierro1997control}
+By applying the nonlinear feedback \cite{fierro1997control}: